 Besides its critical role in the development of kidney stones, very small increases in blood and urinary oxalate concentrations potentially contribute to many other disorders, including accelerating the progression of kidney disease into the need for dialysis.
 This proposal seeks to develop a highly sensitive assay to identify urgently needed novel drugs which can reduce blood and urinary oxalate levels and have remarkable therapeutic implications for the prevention and/or treatment of hyperoxalemia and hyperoxaluria and related disorders.

-To conduct the study, Dr. Hassan will work with NUGoKidney partnering core experts at Northwestern's High Throughput Analysis Corefor assistance with to assist in the development of the screening assay targeting oxalate transporters agonists.
+To conduct the study, Dr. Hassan will work with NUGoKidney partnering core experts at Northwestern's High Throughput Analysis Core to assist in the development of the screening assay targeting oxalate transporters agonists.

 Targeted Drug Delivery to Podocytes for the Treatment of Nephrotic Syndrome